ratulSharker/TableviewPaginator/README.md

 }
 ```
 Here the `dataCount` parameter denoting the newly added number of data, more precisely newly added number of rows.

+## Tips
+1. `TableviewPaginator` is a pure swift class.
+If you intend to use multiple paginator in the single view controller (use case like, showing two different tableview in a single view controller, switching between them using the Segmented control) you may want to check against the passed `paginator` object for identifying which paginator is calling this delegate method.
+In that case user `===` **Identity Operators** to check for reference equality.

 ## Author